StackVista/stackstate-docs/setup/agent/kubernetes.md

 * Out-of-cluster datastores and endpoints \(for example, RDS or CloudSQL\).
 * Load-balanced cluster services \(for example, Kubernetes services\).

+The [AWS check](/stackpacks/integrations/aws/aws.md#configure-the-aws-check) can be configured to run as a cluster check.

 ## Setup

 ### Supported versions